martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 }
 ```

-### Setting goals for 2026

-As we step into 2026, it's a great time to set some personal and professional goals.
-Here are a few goals I have set for myself this year:

-- Speaking: give 6 talks, develop 1 new talk, speak at 2 new events (never spoken at before).
-- Podcast: release 6 episodes, have 6 guests, decide if Peter and I want to continue.
-- Health : Lose some kg, strength training 2x/week.
-- Blog: Publish 12 blog posts, every last Friday of the month at 16:00.

-#### Anti-goal 2026: Only "Fun" or "Promised"

-In 2026, I commit to only engaging in activities that I either genuinely enjoy (≥7/10 energy) or have explicitly promised (clear agreement/expectation).
-Anything outside of that: don't do it or renegotiate.

-#### Review

-I reviewed my goals with a peer and he asked me what my personal goals were for 2026 especially for my family.
-I tought about this throughly and decided to book a vacation with my family for our wedding anniversary.
-Thanks Peter for the great question!

 ### Blocking YouTube

 We have kids at home.
 And they love YouTube.
-But I tell them the so-called 'Shorts' are videos that make them bumb.
+But I tell them the so-called 'Shorts' are videos that make them dumb.
 So to help them focus on better content I have blocked YouTube  on our home network using AdGuard within home assistant.
 This helped us as parents to have more control over what content our kids can access.

+> Basically we as parents have been framing short videos as 'dumb videos' or 'videos that make you dumb'

 Our current workflow was to navigate to AdGuard, go to Filters > Block Services and search youtube in the list and disable it.
+But, we all know, that blocking youtube completely is not always desired.
+That is why I want to improve this workflow.

 I wanted to have this in our dashboard with a toggle switch.
 So I searched for solutions and found out that AdGuard has an API that can be used to toggle services. see: https://community.home-assistant.io/t/toggling-adguard-services-from-ha-dashboard/719007